wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-avro-producer-example.md

 1. Specify the API name as `KafkaTransport` and API context as `/publishMessages`.

-2. To configure the resource click on the API Resource and go to **Properties** view.
-Select the method POST.
+2. To configure the resource, click on the API Resource and go to **Properties** view.
+Select the POST method.

 3. Drag and drop the property mediator from the mediator palette to the request path of the API resource.